Everything You Need to Know About Missouri DWI Laws

-When it comes to minors being charged with DWI offenses, the law considers the driver’s age and the blood alcohol concentration.
+When it comes to minors being charged with DWI offenses, the law considers the driver’s age and blood alcohol concentration.

 If you are under 21 years, the first offense of Missouri’s “zero tolerance” law will result in a 30-day suspension of driving privileges.
 A second offense will revoke driving privileges for 90 days, and third and subsequent offenses will result in restricted driving privileges for one year.